kenwer/detectorist/README.md

 ## AI Model
-The current object detection model has been trained on for approximately 130 epochs on around 900 images of fish.
-It's a start...
+The fish detection model `fish-detect-2025-09-11` has been trained for 150 epochs on 950 images of fish.

 ## Development